mahmoudparsian/data-warehousing/syllabus/week-10_OLAP_Operations/OLAP_by_DuckDB/build_and_load_all_duckdb_README.md

-Here is your single one-shot SQL script:
+Here is a single one-shot SQL script:

-👉 Download build_and_load_all_duckdb.sql￼
+👉    build_and_load_all_duckdb.sql￼

 ⸻